daphnetsolissou/sentiment_analysis/README.md

 Bag-of-Words features extraction technique was used for the training of both models.

 The Multinomial NB model achieved train accuracy = 0.87 and test accuracy = 0.7668 on the training/test sets.
-The DNN model achieved train accuracy = 0.94 and test accuracy = 0.84, using also a validation split and batch size of 1024.
+The DNN model achieved train accuracy = 0.94 and test accuracy = 0.84, using also a validation split of 0.3 and a batch size of 1024.

 More complex models using BERT, BiDirectional LSTMs could perform better on this task but they require a lot of time to train.
 If I wasn't time restricted I would attempt to try those models.